 The goal of the Agricultural Leadership Development Initiative (ALDI) is to deepen BIPOC and BIPOC Veteran farmer engagement in the Chesapeake Region by building a multi-state collaborative of standout farmer leaders, stakeholders, and future policy makers.
 The program will offer tailored, culturally sensitive training consisting of nine months of free, multi-modal training (including classroom curricula, on-farm and online learning, and one-on-one mentorship).
-Through the Initiative, socially disadvantaged beginning farmers will access enhanced training, education, and mentorship, enabling these farmers to master skills needed to advance their careers and master the skills necessary to run a successful and profitable farming operation.
+Through the Initiative, these farmers will access enhanced training, education, and mentorship, enabling them to master skills needed to advance their careers and master the skills necessary to run a successful and profitable farming operation.
 This solid foundation will help them to either grow their current farm businesses or launch their own farms in the future.

 This program is funded in part by a generous 2501 grant from the USDA.
 The 2501 Program was created to help socially disadvantaged farmers, ranchers, and foresters who have historically experienced limited access to USDA programs and services.

 Future Harvest will use its network, experienced staff, our established Field School program, and partnerships with Fields 4 Valor, the Common Grain Alliance and the Million Acre Challenge, to connect socially disadvantaged farmers to peer-to-peer study circles, leadership exercises, brand building, and effective marketing.
 Through programming designed to improve the new leaders with vital financial literacy and record-keeping skills, business decision-making, and soil health management, and to connect them with similarly situated peers to hedge against farmer burnout and isolation, we can effectively set them up for ultimate success.